 The Nemours Children’s Hospital, Delaware skeletal dysplasia program is currently involved in numerous research projects related to patient care.
 These studies are both retrospective (looking at patient experiences from the past) and prospective (asking for permission to collect data as it happens during standard care).

 The skeletal dysplasia program is currently involved with pediatric orthopedic research that includes the following areas:

 We study a wide range of skeletal dysplasia conditions, including:

 Our pediatric orthopedic physicians and pediatric orthopedic research team members collaborate with other physicians (nationally and internationally) to study how different treatments affect patients.
 We also conduct comprehensive research in the Gait Analysis Laboratory.

-In addition, Nemours’ experts in skeletal dysplasia have delivered hundreds of invited lectures and published an equal amount of book chapters and papers in medical journals.
+In addition, Nemours’ experts in skeletal dysplasia have delivered hundreds of lectures and published an equal amount of book chapters and papers in medical journals.

 Advanced Practice Nurse

 Our sports medicine physicians have been and are principal investigators in sports medicine-related research studies.